Roxbury, New Hampshire: History

 The smallest town in Cheshire County, Roxbury was incorporated in 1812 from portions of Nelson, Marlborough, and Keene.
 By then, settlers had established agriculture among the rolling hillsides in the area, and a community had developed at what is now called Roxbury Center.
 It was a "hill farm" community with some scattered small mills.
 Roxbury's granite quarries, among the most extensive in the Granite State at the time, provided some of the stone for the capitol building of New York in Albany.

 Much of Roxbury was abandoned in the Civil War, as a very high percentage of its male population was killed in battle.
 Other residents left after the Civil War to seek a better life in local mill villages or in the American Midwest.
 Otter Brook Lake, constructed by the Army Corps of Engineers in 1956–1958 to control flooding in the Ashuelot and Connecticut River valleys, occupies part of the town's western boundary.

 Geography

 According to the United States Census Bureau, the town has a total area of 31.6 km2, of which 30.8 sqkm are land and 0.8 sqkm are water, comprising 2.40% of the town.
 The highest point in Roxbury is the summit Bassett Hill, at 1644 ft above sea level.

-Granite Gorge Ski Area on Pinnacle Mountain is located in the town's northwest corner along New Hampshire Route 9.
+Granite Gorge Ski Area on Pinnacle Mountain is located in the town's northwestern corner, along New Hampshire Route 9.

 Batcheller's Cave is noted for its place in history as the hiding place of Breed Batcheller, who was edged out of town for failing to join the rebellion against the crown during the Revolutionary War.